 - Cons: As non-members experience some of the benefits associated with membership— the eLearning courses— you may deter would-be members from joining your association.
 Plus, providing courses to both members and non-members at different price points is a more complicated administrative ask for your team.

 If you’re apprehensive at the thought of cutting into your profit margins with steep discounts, a good alternative is thinking of areas where you can provide additional value.
-For example, have members and non-members pay the same price, but members receive additional value through an included workbook, on-demand playback, or extended sessions.
+For example, members and non-members pay the same price, but members receive additional value through an included workbook, on-demand playback, or extended sessions.

 Pay-Per-Course Pricing Model